Budapest 6th District Neighborhood Guide: Introducing Terézvaros

-Hours: Monday to Friday, 07:30 to 17:00; Saturday & Sunday, 08:30 to 14:00
+Address: Jókai tér 6 Hours: Monday to Friday, 07:30 to 17:00; Saturday & Sunday, 08:30 to 14:00

-In the mornings, they have a coffee and croissant deal, making this a good bet if you need something quick to as you get going for the day.
+In the mornings, they have an affordable coffee and croissant deal.
+It’s a good bet if you need something quick to as you get going for the day.

-Hours: Monday to Thursday, 11:00 to 24:00; Friday & Saturday, 11:00 to 03:00; Closed Sunday
+Address: Nagymező u.
+21 Hours: Monday to Thursday, 11:00 to 24:00; Friday & Saturday, 11:00 to 03:00; Closed Sunday

-Pizzica is a tiny, hole-in-the-wall style place, with a bit of seating at a window bar, and some tables in the loft space upstairs.
-We often find we’re in and out of there too quickly to really care about the seating; the pizza is the star attraction.
+Pizzica is a tiny, hole-in-the-wall style place.
+There’s a bit of seating at a window bar, and some tables in the loft space upstairs.
+We often find we’re in and out of here too quickly to really care about the seating; the pizza is the star attraction.

-Hours: Monday to Sunday, 08:00 to 24:00
+Address: Nagymező u.
+14 Hours: Monday to Sunday, 08:00 to 24:00

 It does get quite busy, so best to make a reservation, but they’ll try to accommodate if you show up without one.
 They note on the menu whether the food is gluten-free, lactose-free or vegan.